jdbaldry/tfsonnet/README.md

 - Read JSON from file or stdin.
 - Generate documented Jsonnet library for AWS provider resources.

+## Why?
+- The powerful jsonnet mixin semantics allows the creation of libraries more flexible than written in HCL.
+- Jsonnet can be used to template more than just Terraform IaaC.
+See https://github.com/google/jsonnet/tree/master/examples, https://github.com/grafana/grafonnet-lib, https://github.com/bitnami-labs/kube-libsonnet, or https://github.com/grafana/jsonnet-libs.

 ## Example

 Generate library from `terraform providers schema -json` output